 ENST 387x Economics for Natural Resources and the Environment (4) An introduction to the economic tools and issues that affect natural resource use and environmental management.
-Not available for major credit.
+Not available for major credit to Economics majors.

 ENST 390 Special Problems (1-4) Supervised, individual studies.
 No more than one registration permitted.
 Enrollment by petition only.